luloxi/evolution-DAO/README.md

 - **Khazerium** (DAO + ERCVotes + mint NFT to proposal executor)
 - **Khazathon** (quadratic DAO + NFT2executor + dynamic NFT given **optionally** for voters)

+> Note: Idea was originated by [quaxwell-dapp](https://github.com/luloxi/quaxwell-dapp), a repo I was working on before I started playing with scaffold-eth

 ## Pending changes

 - Add functionality to buttons (maybe with the help of update-frontend from hardhat)